-Free Static IP Address with every Freeola Broadband Connection.
+Free Static IP Addresses with our Cheap Broadband Connections.

 Put simply, an IP (or Internet Protocol) Address is a unique number that identifies your computer on a network or the internet.
 Every computer connected to the web has an IP address which is how it can communicate with other machines to send and receive information (like e-mails, web pages or file downloads).

 Most internet service providers will randomly assign you a different IP address every time you connect to the internet.
 This is known as having a Dynamic IP Address.
 Alternatively, a Static IP Address means that you have the same unique address every time you connect to the internet.